menhera-org/udxf-spec/README.md

 - Object-Type UUIDs are for identifying classes of objects (i.e. types).
 These are not for identifying individual objects.
 - One SHOULD use an in-band encoding for identifiers of individual objects.
-- What kind of data types and processing are assumed for a field of bytes is to be inferred from the corresponding Dictionary-Key UUID and/or the Object-Type UUID of the owner object.
+- What kind of data types and processing are assumed for a BLOB field is to be inferred from the corresponding Dictionary-Key UUID and/or the Object-Type UUID of the owner object.

 ### Two interpretations for Lists